 HAMPTON ROADS, Va.
-(WAVY) — Elections will look a little different in the summer of 2020 than they have in previous years.
-Concerns about community spread of COVID-19 have forced the push back of elections in May and June, and Virginia officials are asking people to vote absentee as often as possible.
+(WAVY) — Elections look a little different in the summer of 2020 than they have in previous years.
+Concerns about community spread of COVID-19 forced the push back of elections in May and June, and Virginia officials are asking people to vote absentee as often as possible.

 The Democratic and Republican primary elections for the U.S. Senate and the U.S. House of Representatives will take place in June.

 10 On Your Side is Your Local Election Headquarters.
 We have put together a comprehensive how-to guide for voters that includes information on polling locations, casting absentee ballots, and registering to vote.

 - When?
 Polls are open from 6 a.m. to 7 p.m. on Tuesday, Jun.
 23.

 - Where?
 You can find your polling place on the Virginia Department of Elections’ website.

 - What should I bring?
 Photo identification is required to vote.
 Find a full list of accepted IDs here.

 - How can I stay safe?
 The Virginia Department of Health encourages voters to wear a face mask, wash their hands before and after voting, stay six feet away from each other and not touch their face or mask.

 In Virginia, polls will be open from 6 a.m. until 7 p.m.
 Voters in line at 7 p.m. will be able to vote.
 Residents who choose to vote in-person can visit the Virginia Department of Elections website to access their polling location.
 Residents must vote at the polling location assigned to their address.